Cloverrrrr/High-resolution-network-for-predicting-intratumoral-distribution-of-nanoprobes/README.md

 # High-resolution Network for Predicting Intratumoral Distribution of Nanoprobes

 This project includes two deep learning models for predicting the intratumoral distribution of nanoprobes.
-These two models are GANDA and HRNet.
-The project contains two main folders: `GANDA` and `HRNet`, which include the implementation code and related resources for each model, respectively.
+These two models are GANDA and HRPN.
+The project contains two main folders: `GANDA` and `HRPN`, which include the implementation code and related resources for each model, respectively.

 ## Dataset